joshcliu/threevo/IMPLEMENTATION.md

 3. OR maximum iterations reached

 ### 5. Safety and Security
-- Network disabled in Docker containers
+- Timeout on all executions (default 10s)
-- File system access restricted
+- Code execution in isolated temporary directories
-- Memory and CPU limits enforced
+- Limited to Python standard library unless specified
-- Timeout on all executions
+- No network access (not enforced by default - use caution with untrusted code)
-- Code sanitization and validation
+- Basic error catching and resource monitoring

 ---